-As has been indicated earlier, the 'Seminar 1' generally equips the student with vital knowledge on the necessary academic skills needed to propose a research plan and execute academic writing.
+As indicated earlier, 'Seminar 1' generally equips the student with vital knowledge of the necessary academic skills needed to propose a research plan and execute academic writing.
 The seminar culminates in the development of tentative thesis topics and proposals.
-Towards the end of the first year of studies, the head of programme initiates initial meetings between students and their potential supervisors based on their final/tentative topics.
-After this meeting, the students are encouraged to initiate other meetings with their supervisors to establish concrete supervision plans which may include how many times both parties will meet and what the content of discussions in those meetings would be.
-The 'Seminar 2' on the other hand, aids the students acquire deeper, critical analysis on the different sections of their thesis as they develop their propositions and arguments on their selected research topics.
+Towards the end of the first year of studies, the head of the programme initiates initial meetings between students and their potential supervisors based on their final/tentative topics.
+After this meeting, the students are encouraged to initiate other meetings with their supervisors to establish concrete supervision plans, including how often both parties will meet and the content of discussions in those meetings.
+'Seminar 2', on the other hand, aids the students in acquiring a more profound, critical analysis of the different sections of their thesis as they develop their propositions and arguments on their selected research topics.

-In case students need additional assistance or support to develop their academic writing or information retrieval skills during the thesis writing process, the Library and Language centre provide helpful resources, events and services such as writing retreats, individual academic text consultations or consultations with a librarian to help enhance the thesis prior to submitting the final version of the thesis text for approval by the faculty.
-Furthermore, students are advised to bear in mind that they must include an official abstract to their final thesis in fulfilment of the requirements for submission of their master's thesis as recommended by Åbo Akademi The obligated abstract length is 2,500 characters without spaces.
-In the final stages before submission, they must also make sure that the Thesis follows the Åbo Akademi Accessibility directive (306/2019) which states that a Master's Thesis should be accessible for people with disabilities since it will be available online.
+In case students need additional assistance or support to develop their academic writing or information retrieval skills during the thesis writing process, the Library and Language Centre provides helpful resources, events and services such as writing retreats, individual academic text consultations or consultations with a librarian to help enhance the thesis before submitting the final version of the thesis text for approval by the faculty.
+Furthermore, students are advised to remember that they must include an official abstract in their final thesis to fulfil the requirements for submission of their master's thesis as recommended by Åbo Akademi.
+The obligated abstract length is 2,500 characters without spaces.
+In the final stages before submission, they must also ensure that the Thesis follows the Åbo Akademi Accessibility directive (306/2019), which states that a Master's Thesis should be accessible for people with disabilities since it will be available online.
 You can find specific instructions on how to edit your document here.
 Consequently, students are advised to allow room for flexibility and adaptability to the various changes that may arise during the writing and supervision process to avoid rigidity in the flow and analysis of their final propositions or arguments in the thesis.
-Finally, after the final version of the thesis text is submitted for assessment, the thesis is sent to subject examiners after which the Dean makes a final assessment decision on the thesis based on the assessment grades proposed by the subject examiners.
-The thesis is deemed approved by the faculty following the successful completion of the subject examination, language revision, and a plagiarism check.
-The outcome of this evaluation is communicated to the student via their abo.fi email address.
-The process of approval by the faculty culminates with a registration of the thesis final grade in the study register and the thesis published online with Abo Akademi's eGradu Electronic Master's Thesis Process.
-Students have the right to request a review by submitting a written application to the Faculty Board within 14 days from the notification of the assessment result.
-Upon receiving such a request, the Dean will designate a third examiner before the faculty proceeds with addressing the correction request.
-The faculty's Master's Thesis Checklist will prove useful at this point to ensure a smooth graduation process.
+Finally, after the final version of the thesis text is submitted for assessment, the thesis is sent to the evaluators.
+The Dean makes a final assessment decision based on the assessment grades proposed by the thesis evaluators.
+The outcome of this evaluation is communicated to the student via their abo. fi email address.
+The process of approval by the faculty culminates with registering the thesis's final grade in the study register and the thesis published online with Åbo Akademi's eGradu Electronic Master's Thesis Process.
+Students have the right to request a review by submitting a written application to the Faculty Board within 14 days of the notification of the assessment result.
+Upon receiving such a request, the Dean will designate a third examiner before the faculty addresses the correction request.
+The faculty's Master's Thesis Checklist will prove helpful at this point to ensure a smooth graduation process.